venitahagerty/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

 UFS Atmosphere Host Cap ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-This section describes how host cap is implemented for the the UFS Atmosphere build.
+This section describes how host cap is implemented for the UFS Atmosphere build.
 For the build that uses CCPP:

 .. code-block:: fortran